Work in Beloit

 AccuLynx

 When Rich Spanton, president of Mastercraft Exteriors, a national roofing company, had a problem with his software, he didn’t turn to another company for answers.
-He created his own software.
+He created his own program.

-“If you are a sell it, build it, collect it contractor, this software was meant for you,” says Lynn Foster, director of operations.
-“It’s for someone who sells it, does the work and collects the payment.”
+“If you are a sell it, build it, collect it contractor, this software was meant for you,” says Lynn Foster, Director of Operations.

 ABC Supply Inc.